-Ball-type faucets are very usual in kitchen sinks and were the first kind of washer-less faucet.
+Ball-type faucets are usual in kitchen sinks and were the first washer-less faucets.
 They are recognizable by their only handle that moves over a round ball-design cap right beyond the base of the spigot spout.
 The ball faucet has one handle that commands a unique metal or plastic ball inner the faucet body.
 This ball has slots, chambers, and spring-loaded rubber seals and O-rings.
 Liable on the ball’s location, the ball/lever assemblage controls the mixing temperature.
-And flow of the water coming out of the faucet.
+And the flow of the water coming out of the faucet.

 Step 1: Shut off the water supply by disconnecting the valve under the sink.

 Step 2: Untie the faucet’s handle with an Allen twist and eliminate it.